dbiel-77/GLOCAL-scraping-guide/glocal-scraping-guideline/3-python-basics.md

 print(data)
 ```
 This script functions as intended - it is however, very hard to look at.

-Python is special because it is a verbose language - it was designed with the understanding that it is humans who will be reading, writing, and maintaining python code - computers only speak in 1s and 0s.

 Going line by line, we can see that there are four tasks being completed in the script:
 - `imports`: importing requests and beautifulsoup